Inverse problem in the LaMET framework: Numerical exploration of the connection between Fourier and -reconstruction

-A better way to appreciate that, for $x > 0.2$, the choice of methodology (using a given $x$-space kernel for a GPR or replacing the tail by a parametric model) matters much more than the asymptotic tail decay rate is the comparison plot of Fig.~\ref{fig:fig5}, where the average has been subtracted for legibility.
-Assuming an exponential decay, a Gaussian decay, or playing with the radius within a reasonable phenomenological range leads to very little change.
-On the other hand, the true effect of a different kernel in $x$-space, as can be assessed in Figs.~\ref{fig:fig1}, \ref{fig:fig2} and \ref{fig:fig4} is to produce significantly different behaviors in the intermediate $\lambda \in [8, 15]$ region.
+A better way to appreciate that, for $x > 0.2$, the choice of methodology (using a given $x$-space kernel for a GPR or replacing the tail by a parametric model) matters much more to the central value than the asymptotic tail decay rate is the comparison plot of Fig.~\ref{fig:fig5}, where the average has been subtracted for legibility.
+Assuming an exponential decay, a Gaussian decay, or playing with the radius within a reasonable phenomenological range leads to very little change to the central value.
+On the other hand, the true effect of a different kernel in $x$-space, as can be assessed in Figs.~\ref{fig:fig1}, \ref{fig:fig2}, and \ref{fig:fig4}, is to produce significantly different behaviors in the intermediate $\lambda \in [8, 15]$ region.
 Using any single method would result in an unreliable representation of the uncertainty, and small parametric variations, such as using different effective masses, do not appear sufficient to build a reliable uncertainty quantification.
-We believe that the very large difference in the uncertainty of the reconstructions displayed in Fig.~\ref{fig:fig5} demonstrates that there is indeed an inverse problem that must be handled seriously.
+We believe that the large difference in the uncertainty of the reconstructions displayed in Fig.~\ref{fig:fig5} demonstrates that there is indeed an inverse problem that must be handled seriously.
+We would like to specifically note that the nature of the exponential does have a strong impact on the variance of the result.
+Incorrect application of the exponential dependence, such as overestimating the mass by fitting in the subasymptotic regime, could lead to incorrect uncertainty quantification.

+The real component of the matrix element, studied above, is significantly more convergent than the imaginary component, as seen in Fig.~\ref{fig:imag_fit}.
+It was suggested in Ref.~\cite{Chen:2025cxr} that LaMET should only be performed when data have satisfied a sufficient level of convergence, which is hardly ever obtained to date in lattice QCD calculations of the imaginary component of the matrix element.
+Soon afterwards, in Ref.~\cite{Xiong:2025obq}, some of the authors of Ref.~\cite{Chen:2025cxr} suggested that methods which can handle imprecise data are actually useful, even proposing a special case of GPR previously provided in this manuscript.
+The imaginary component is a clear example of such a setting, as neglecting half of one's dataset would be a large waste of computing resources and an unfortunate physical choice.

+In Fig.~\ref{fig:imag_fit} we show the results of the Gaussian Process with exponentially decaying prior distributions to demonstrate how the physical decay behavior could be applied with highly non-convergent data.
+To account for the larger uncertainty in the data, we have doubled the size of the prior, enforcing the exponential decay at large $\lambda$ while keeping every other parameter unchanged compared to the real part.
+Once again, we observe very little importance of the exact rate of exponential decay, while the choice of regularization in $x$-space generates large discrepancies in the large $x$ region where LaMET is meant to be most precise.